-“Migration policy should have the objective of improving outcomes for potential migrants, for those already living at migrants’ target destinations, and for those left behind who might want to migrate but lack the necessary resources,” said paper co-author Michael Oppenheimer, the Albert G. Milbank Professor of Geosciences and International Affairs at Princeton University’s Woodrow Wilson School of Public and International Affairs.
+“Migration policy should have the objective of improving outcomes for potential migrants, for those already living at migrants’ target destinations, and for those left behind who might want to migrate but lack the necessary resources,” said paper co-author Michael Oppenheimer, the Albert G. Milbank Professor of Geosciences and International Affairs at the Princeton School of Public and International Affairs.
 “New techniques and a variety of models, combined with data on migration, hold the promise of providing a rational basis for migration policy,” said Oppenheimer, who also directs the Center for Policy Research on Energy and the Environment.

 Minimizing the negative impacts of sea level rise presents a significant societal challenge.
 About a billion people around the world live near a coastline and could be impacted directly or indirectly by rising sea levels as the planet warms due to climate change.

 Armoring coastlines against surging tides and rising waters could impact whether people are able to stay in their homes or need to relocate.
 Tax incentives and zoning regulations that allow businesses to locate near ports, a global trend, potentially puts whole industries and labor markets at risk.
 Even interest rates can affect who can afford to borrow money, which could be a crucial part of people’s decisions to migrate.